Provenance anchor

 What motoinsure is

-motoinsure is a comparison and decision-support site for motorcycle insurance, built for three riders: the new rider who just got licensed and has never held a policy, the resident of a state where coverage is mandatory and needs to shop the requirement, and the owner of a specific bike — a Harley, a sport bike, a custom build, a classic — with specific coverage gaps to worry about.
+motoinsure is an information and decision-support site for motorcycle insurance, built for three riders: the new rider who just got licensed and has never held a policy, the resident of a state where coverage is mandatory and needs to shop the requirement, and the owner of a specific bike — a Harley, a sport bike, a custom build, a classic — with specific coverage gaps to worry about.

 What motoinsure is not